Quantum metrics from length functions on \'etale groupoids: Compact quantum metric spaces from groupoids

 \begin{remark} By \cite[Proposition 2.2.13 and Proposition 2.2.7]{DelarocheRenaultAmenable2000} a second-counable \'etale groupoid $\G$ is amenable if and only if it admits a sequence $(h_j)_j$ of continuous positive definite functions with compact support such that \begin{enumerate} \item[(a)] $(h_j)_{\vert_{\Go} } = 1$, and \item[(b)] $\lim_j h_j = 1$ uniformly on every compact subset of $\G$. \end{enumerate} Then the associated multipliers $m_{h_{j}}$ are unital completely positive maps by \cref{prop:pos-def-iff-cp-map}.
-Thus if $(h_j)_j$ are $\cK$-continuous for some coefficient $D \geq 0$ for all $j$, we see that (2) implies (1) in \cref{thm:new-characterization}, and we may in fact use $(h_j)_j$ to verify \eqref{eq:norm-approximation-yields-CQMS}.
-In fact, this will be implicit when we verify that AF groupoids give rise to compact quantum metric spaces in \cref{thm:CQMS-from-AF-groupoids}. \end{remark}
+Thus if $(h_j)_j$ are $\cK$-continuous for for all $j$, we see that (2) implies (1) in \cref{thm:new-characterization}, and we may in fact use $(h_j)_j$ to verify \eqref{eq:norm-approximation-yields-CQMS}.
+Indeed, this will be implicit when we verify that AF groupoids give rise to compact quantum metric spaces in \cref{thm:CQMS-from-AF-groupoids}. \end{remark}

 The characterization of compact quantum metric spaces arising from groupoids in \cref{thm:new-characterization} is new even in the case of discrete groups.
-Recall that for a discrete group $\Gamma$ there is a unique choice of metric stratification $\cK$ by \cref{remark:comments-on-metric-stratification-def}, and we see that $\cK$-continuity of $\phi \in \FS(\Gamma)$ is automatic.
+Recall that for a discrete group $\Gamma$ there is a unique choice of metric stratification $\cK$ by \cref{remark:comments-on-metric-stratification-def}, and we see that $\cK$-continuity of $\phi \in C_c(\Gamma)$ is automatic.
 A countable discrete group $\Gamma$ is said to be \emph{weakly amenable} if it admits a sequence $(\phi_j)_j$ such that $\phi_j \to 1$ uniformly on compact subsets and $\sup_j \Vert m_{\phi_j} \Vert_{\rm cb} < \infty$.
+We may assume $\phi_j(e) = 1$, that is $m_{\phi_j}$ is unital, for all $j$, and will do so below.
 Given a proper length function $\ell \colon \Gamma \to [0,\infty)$, we therefore see that \cref{thm:new-characterization} provides a sufficient and necessary condition for $(\Gamma, \ell)$ to yield a compact quantum metric space as in \cref{example:CQMS-from-groups} whenever $\Gamma$ is weakly amenable.
 Notably, groups with polynomial growth are weakly amenable as they are amenable, and word-hyperbolic groups are weakly amenable by \cite{OzawaHyperbolicWeakAmenable2008}.
-We summarize these observations in the following result.
+We summarize these observations in the following result. \begin{corollary} Suppose $\Gamma$ is a weakly amenable countable discrete group and $(\phi_j)_j$ is a sequence as above.
+Let $L_\ell$ be the seminorm from \eqref{eq:slip-norm-length-discrete-group-case}.
+Then $(C_c (\Gamma), L_\ell)$ is a compact quantum metric space if and only if for any $\varepsilon > 0$ there is $M \in \N$ such that for any $j \geq M$ we have